pingcap/docs/FAQ.md

 - If you run multiple DDL statements together, the last few DDL statements might run slowly.
 This is because the DDL statements are executed serially in the TiDB cluster.
 - After you start the cluster successfully, the first DDL operation may take a longer time to run, usually around 30s.
 This is because the TiDB cluster is electing the leader that processes DDL statements.
-- In rolling update or shutdown update, the processing time of DDL statements in the first ten minutes after starting TiDB is affected by the server stop sequence (stopping PD -> TiDB), and the condition where TiDB does not clean up the registration data in time because TiDB is stopped using the `kill -9` command.
+- In rolling updates or shutdown updates, the processing time of DDL statements in the first ten minutes after starting TiDB is affected by the server stop sequence (stopping PD -> TiDB), and the condition where TiDB does not clean up the registration data in time because TiDB is stopped using the `kill -9` command.
 When you run DDL statements during this period, for the state change of each DDL, you need to wait for 2 * lease (lease = 10s).
 - If a communication issue occurs between a TiDB server and a PD server in the cluster, the TiDB server cannot get or update the version information from the PD server in time.
 In this case, you need to wait for 2 * lease for the state processing of each DDL.

 #### Can I use S3 as the backend storage engine in TiDB?